dennybritz/bella/README.md

 ### Importing Data

 You can import data using the command line or the GUI.
-On the command line:

 ```bash